MEI-ASD-2023/project-phase-02-patch/README.md

 This phase of the project will be graded in a scale from 1 to 20 with the following considerations:

 - Groups that only implement a Reliable Broadcast algorithm (using an epidemic/Gossip model) and that experimentally evaluate those protocols with a single set of experimental parameters, will at most have a grade of $12$.
-- Groups that implement both optimisations (Anti-Entropy and HyParView) can get up to $4$ additional points.
+- Groups that implement both optimisations (Anti-Entropy and HyParView) and experimentally evaluate them can get up to $4$ additional points.
 - Groups that in additionally conduct experimental evaluation of all implementations and optimisations using a combination of two different payload sizes for content stored and retrieved from the system and two different rates of requests issued by their test application, can get $4$ additional points.

 ## Submission details